rich-p-rich/starwars-hangman-p3/README.md

 ![Import-clues](documentation/images/5_import-clues.PNG)

 For my own sake, it took some mental processing to understand how to import the correct clues based on the answer, but the process works reliably.
 As I understand the get_clue functions and would explain them:
-- the first line clue1_data refers to the linked spreadsheet
+- the first line of the function, starting with 'clue1_data', calls the information from the google doc
 - for row in clue1 data: word = row[0]: this refers to the target word that I am importing from the google doc and displaying the to player as underscores
 - this 'word' has to be the same as the 'answer' parameter which is shown in parentheses = the target word which is shown to the player as underscores
 - as these have to be the same, row [1] (for Clue 1) has to refer to Clue1 in the linked spreadsheet, and row[2] has to refer to Clue2